ChrisMcNealy/Game-Structure/README.md

 ===================
 **Version: 0.4.1**

-Thank you for your interest in my Game Structure program.
-As the name may suggest, this program allows one to easily create their game concept, building off of a predefined game structure.
+Thank you for your interest in Game Structure.
+As the name may suggest, this framework allows one to easily create their game concept, building off of a predefined game structure.
 This allows game design to flow smoothly, even for beginning programmers.
-Using this structure also helps beginning programmers learn C++, a very popular and powerful programming language.
-The game provided is an example of what can be done by using this program.
+Using this framework also helps beginning programmers learn C++, a very popular and powerful programming language.
+The game provided is an example of what can be done through the framework.

 Installation Files:
 --------------